Guyn/style/packages/typography/README.md

 ## Example

 The below example is how you structure a config file.
-When this variable is set before the include of Henri's.
-Henri's will pick this up and load the font.
+When this variable is set before the include of Guyn.
+Guyn will pick this up and load the font.
 The below example will load the Graphik font, in all the given weights,for all the given files.
 Won't create classes for the weights but will automatically add the font-family already to all elements given in Use.

 ```scss
 $font-primary: (